tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 Keeping the nitrogen cycle going is long term game with adjustments and monitoring on a short term basis.
 With bacteria alive and kicking, you need to remove the nitrates from your tank using one or many of the following ways :

 - Water changes : this is the most used method in the hobby.
 Depending on your fish load and your tan size, change about 20-25 % of your water every week.
 Make sure the new water is safe and about the same temperature as your tank.
 - Plants : our favorite method.
-A planted tank is an ecosystem that gets better and better overtime.
+A planted tank is an ecosystem that gets better and better over time.
 Plants consume excess ammonia, nitrites and nitrates and considerably reduce the number of water changes.
 - Refugium in a sump : refugiums are used to place aquatic or terrestrial plants.
 Terrestrial plants can suck up more nitrates because, unlike aquatic plants, they have access to more CO2.
 - Algae scrapers : they can be easily built or bought and they do the same job as regular plants.
 - A great way to reduce your nitrates is to reduce the amount of feeding you do.
 A proper quantity of food is an amount your fish can finish in 2 to 3 minutes.
 Feeding once a day is sufficient.
 - Finally, keep your filters clean : routine maintenance on your filters is a must.
 The accumulated detritus and matter can clog your filters and reduce their efficiency.
-Once clogged, your filters start releasing ammonia as the debris and particles of matter in them starts decaying.
+Once clogged, your filters start releasing ammonia as the debris and particles of matter stuck in them starts decaying.

 > Cleaning your filters and tank is a must but over-cleaning can do more harm than good.
 Detritus, mulm, biofilm and decaying matters are part of the ecosystem in your tank.
 Removing too much stuff from your tank can disturb the balance of that ecosystem.